Richmond University Medical Center OP

 Richmond University Medical Center OP - Staten Island, NY

 Richmond University Medical Center Op is an addiction treatment center located at 444 Saint Marks Place in the 10301 zip code in Staten Island, NY.
 It is operated by a private non-profit organization.
-Richmond University Medical Center Op provides prescribes suboxone.
-Some of the treatment approaches used by Richmond University Medical Center Op include DBT, CBT and substance use counseling approach.
-Richmond University Medical Center Op provides outpatient heroin services, regular outpatient heroin treatment and outpatient methadone/buprenorphine/naltrexone treatment.
-It also provides residential heroin abuse treatment and inpatient treatment for heroin addiction and mental health diagnosis.
+Richmond University Medical Center Op provides suboxone prescription.
+Some of the treatment approaches used by Richmond University Medical Center Op include anger management, cognitive behavioral therapy and motivational interviewing.
+Richmond University Medical Center Op provides outpatient heroin rehab, outpatient methadone/buprenorphine/naltrexone treatment and regular outpatient heroin treatment.
+It also provides residential treatment for heroin use and inpatient treatment for co-occurring mental health and heroin use.

 Address: 444 Saint Marks Place, Staten Island, NY 10301